huggingface/blog/ethics-soc-2.md

 * Use a [Text-to-image bias explorer](https://huggingface.co/spaces/sasha/StableDiffusionBiasExplorer) to compare image generation models’ biases
 * Compare LM models with Bias [Score Card](https://huggingface.co/spaces/sasha/BiasDetection)
 * Use tools to explore the [full development lifecycle](https://huggingface.co/spaces/hf-task-exploration/ExploreACMnaacl) of specific tasks

+Thanks for reading! 🤗

+~ Yacine, on behalf of the Ethics and Society regulars